pudly/schmopera-hugo/content/articles/contributor-michael-pecak-to-make-conducting-debut-at-cot.md

 _The Beekeeper_ is part of COT's [Vanguard Initiative](https://chicagooperatheater.org/vanguard), where the company fosters promising composers — including mentorship from Jake Heggie — and commissions full-length operas.

-The premiere, directed by Jerre Dye and with Pecak on the podium, happens on **March 4, 7:30pm** at the Athenaeum Theater in Chicago.
+The premiere, directed by Amy Hutchison and with Pecak on the podium, happens on **March 4, 7:30pm** at the Athenaeum Theater in Chicago.

 Toi toi toi, Michael!